ncoghlan/misc/notes/python3/questions_and_answers.rst

-   This list is rather incomplete and I'm unlikely to find the time to complete it - if anyone is curious enough to put together a more comprehensive timeline, feel free to use this answer as a starting point.
+   This list is rather incomplete and I'm unlikely to find the time to complete it - if anyone is curious enough to put together a more comprehensive timeline, feel free to use this answer as a starting point, or else just send a PR to add more entries to this list.

    At least the following events should be included in a more complete list:

    * NumpPy 1.5.0 and SciPy 0.9.0 (these added Python 3 support)